fly-apps/vscode-remote/README.md

 ### The Script

 The `configure.sh` script is responsible for getting the values of those variables.
 It asks the user running it for settings for the various values.
-It also asks for an appname (as `$appname`) and a disk size for the attached volume.
+It also asks for an appname (as `$appname`), an organization (as `$orgname`), and a disk size for the attached volume.
 Finally, it gathers the user's SSH public keys into a single string called AUTHORIZED_KEYS.
 With all the values acquired, the script can create the app.

 ### Creating with a Template